DandelionSprout/adfilt/Wiki/Status for rare languages.md

 * Khmer

 ### Unclear situation
-* Kazakh (Officially covered by https://github.com/AdguardTeam/AdguardFilters/tree/master/CyrillicFilters/Kazakh/sections, but 0 entries for `.kz` sites in other folders are eligible for it.)
+* Kazakh (Supposed to be covered by https://github.com/AdguardTeam/AdguardFilters/tree/master/CyrillicFilters/Kazakh/sections, but 0 sites in existence are eligible for it.
+The one and only such newssite was rejected by AdGuard in `https://github.com/AdguardTeam/AdguardFilters/issues/146131`)
 * Uzbek (1 entry in AdGuard Russian Filter seemingly by accident: `bugun.uz##.desrek`; 0 in AdGuard Base.)

 ### No lists believed to be willing to accept entries for them